visvoy/vspace/README.md

 vspace
 ======

-JavaScript namespace and using library
+A non-blocking sequence loading modularize loader with namespace